This easy cranberry sauce takes just ten minutes and three ingredients to make. Homemade is always better – and this recipe is almost as easy as too!

 Can homemade cranberry sauce be frozen?

 Let it cool after making it, then freeze it in 2-3 half pint mason jars, or another airtight container, leaving a bit of headspace in the jar so the lid doesn’t pop off with the expansion in the freezer.
-I like these plastic lids to use in the freezer with my mason jars, but the regular two piece lids will work just fine too.

 You can freeze the cranberry sauce for up to 3 months.
 Defrost it in the refrigerator overnight.